nsidc/usaon-benefit-tool/doc/reference/glossary.md

 The `node color` of an `observing system` or a `data product` is defined in this
 document: https://docs.google.com/presentation/d/1RmEGcPkC3_9o3qeAndv0QvAcdZwFIHC-/edit#slide=id.g1e651286dde_0_54
-The `node color` of an `application` is rated separately based on the application performance compared to the `application performance criteria`.
+The `node color` of an `end product` is rated separately based on the application performance compared to the `application performance criteria`.

 While only a  small number of respondents will provide responses on `Observing Systems` through